cs-joao-souza/JPAlertController/README.md

 # Usage

 It's usage is very similar to UIAlertController.
-The difference is that is possible to pass options to configure your text as you want.</br>
+The difference is that is possible to pass options to configure your text as you want.
 These options need to be NSAttributedString attributes.
 So is possible to use:</br>
 * NSFontAttributeName</br>
 * NSParagraphStyleAttributeName</br>
 * NSForegroundColorAttributeName</br>